simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

   1. The proposer, a group member who wants to add a new user
   1. The invitee, the user the proposer wants to add to the group
   1. The leader, the user who originally established the group and who orchestrates all proposals on behalf of proposers
-  1. The approvers, all current group members who are neither proposing or leading
+  1. The approvers, all current group members (including the Proposer and Leader)

 A centralized leader is not a drawback in for this algorithm, because in order to validate that all current members have direct connections with the invitee, all members must actively participate.
 The leader allows for a simpler centralized approach, without compromising availability.

-#### Proposer
+#### Proposer (phase 1)

-The proposer generates a random invitation identifier and a token.
+The proposer generates a random invitation identifier.
-The proposer sends an Propose message to the leader that includes the invitation identifier and an informal description of the invitee (such as their contact name).
+The proposer sends an PleasePropose message to the leader that includes the invitation identifier and an informal description of the invitee (such as their contact name).

-The proposer also sends an Invite message to the invitee that includes the token and the current membership count of the group.
+#### Leader (phase 2)

+The Leader receives the PleasePropose message, and if no there is no other active proposal, it will start the requested proposal.
+The Leader broadcasts Propose messages that echo the original PleasePropose values.
+The Leader continues sending Propose messages as reminders until the proposal is complete or abandoned.

-#### Leader and Acceptors (phase 1)
+#### Acceptors Sync (phase 3)

 Upon receipt of a Propose message, the user is prompted to see if they want to add the invitee to the group.
 Since the description of the invitee is informal, they may also have to manually select which of their contacts match the description.